Understanding P&ID Vessel Symbols For Process & Equipment Engineering

 Read this blog to learn what is Piping and Instrumentation Diagrams (P&ID), and their significance across diverse industries.

 Simply using the right symbol is not enough.
-Engineers must annotate vessel symbols with additional data to provide a complete picture.
+Engineers must annotate P&ID symbols fpr vessels with additional data to provide a complete picture.
 These include:

 1. Tag Numbers